ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Specifying an overflow

 Optionally, the `<amp-list>` component can contain an element with the `overflow` attribute.
 Add an element with the AMP `overflow` attribute to `amp-list` if the AMP framework is unable to size it as requested.
-If you include a child element of `amp-list` with the `overflow` attribute, it will appear if one of the following conditions are met:
+If you include a child element of `amp-list` with the `overflow` attribute, it will appear if **none** of the following conditions are met:

 -   The bottom of `amp-list` is below the viewport.